 Need help prioritizing these recommendations?

-Please complete the following form to receive a downloadable copy of quick-reference slides to use when planning your practice’s marketing strategy, as well as a series of 12 messages on how to best implement these recommendations.
+Please complete the following form to sign up for the P3 Newsletter and receive a downloadable copy of quick-reference slides to use when planning your practice’s marketing strategy.

 27. Add new procedures and services that enhance the patient experience.

 The healthcare field is constantly evolving, and you need to be able to keep up with the latest advancements.
 Offering new procedures will appeal to patients seeking the most advanced care possible.